anranlyu/slbwc/week10-report.md

 **Next steps.** Finish the simple-hash baseline, package the node into a deployable artifact, and stand up a small AWS deployment (e.g., EC2 or ECS).
 After that we will run controlled load tests to capture latency distributions, hop counts, hit ratios, and replication overhead for each overlay.

 **Team contribution**
-Anran Lyu: Implemented code, understood Chord, and taught Yuzheng Shi.
+Anran Lyu: Implemented code, understood Chord
-Yuzheng Shi: Implemented code, understood Koorde, and taught Anran Lyu
+Yuzheng Shi: Implemented code, understood Koorde
 ## Related Work

 Our research is grounded in two fundamental papers: